Please wait while page data are computed.

 Anonymity considerations.
 If you choose to define weighted voters, the full anonymous character of the vote cannot be strictly guaranteed.
 See Help tab.
 In pratice, to increase anonymity, try to maximize the number of identical weights among the voters and to maximize integer ratio between the weights (e.g. weights such as 1, 2 and 3 or 0.25, 0.5, 0.75 etc).

 Please give a list of emails.The observers will receive an email containing a link to display the results of the survey.
 An observer does not vote.
-All the emails are erased from the vote machine memory after use.If you create the vote and do not vote, then put your email here to follow the results.
+All the links with email adress are erased from the vote machine memory after use, hence the anonymity.If you create the vote and do not vote, then put your email here to follow the results.

 NB: All emails must exist and be valid and must not block emails from ADoodle.org.
 See 'Help' tab about vote creators.